jcaillon/valet/tests.d/lib-string/results.approved.md

 our tired body or un
 motivated mind, you
 will grow and become
 better.
-It won't be
+It won`t be
 the best workout you
-have, you won't acco
+have, you won`t acco
 mplish as much as wh
 at you usually do wh
 en you actually feel
 good, but that doesn
-'t matter.
+`t matter.
 Growth is
 a long term game, an
 d the crappy days ar
 e more important.

 As long as I focus o
 n what I feel and do
-n't worry about wher
+n`t worry about wher
-e I'm going, it work
+e I`m going, it work
 s out.
 Having no exp
 ectations but being
 open to everything i
 s what makes wonderf
 ul things happen.
 If
-I don't worry, there
+I don`t worry, there
-'s no obstruction an
+`s no obstruction an
 d life flows easily.
 It sounds impractica
-l, but 'Expect nothi
+l, but `Expect nothi
 ng; be open to every
-thing' is really all
+thing` is really all
 it is.
 0123456789012
 3456789 on new line
 01234567890123456789